-MAIN CABIN BUNKHOUSE – Currently open to single groups/family units, only.
-Single Group Pricing – $90 base price + $20 per person.
-At this time, the bunkhouse is available to a single Group/Family, a maximum of fifteen people.
-Groups will not be mixed at this time.
-The bunkhouse is hostel-style lodging, attached to the main cabin common area.
+MAIN CABIN BUNKHOUSE – $35 per person.
+The bunkhouse is hostel-style lodging, sleeps up to 15, attached to the main cabin common area.
 The bunkhouse is not heated.
 No pets are allowed in the main cabin or bunkhouse.

-UPPER CABIN – $90 base price + $20 per person Rents as a unit, and sleeps 12 people in bunk beds.
+UPPER CABIN – $100 base + $20 per person.
+Rents as a unit and sleeps 12 people in bunk beds.
 NOTE – Upper Cabin may be booked for the Months of May – October.

 Important Reservation Notes